Everspin Technologies: Spin-transfer torque MRAM

 Spin-transfer torque is a type of MRAM memory (STT-MRAM) built with a perpendicular MTJ that uses the spin-transfer torque property (the manipulation of the spin of electrons with a polarizing current) to manipulate the magnetic state of the free layer to program, or write, the bits in the memory array.
 Everspin's Perpendicular MTJ stack designs with high perpendicular magnetic anisotropy bring long data retention, small cell size, high density, high endurance, and low power.
 STT-MRAM has lower switching energy compared to Toggle MRAM, and can reach higher densities.
 STT-MRAM products from Everspin are compatible with JEDEC standard interfaces for DDR3 and DDR4 (with some modifications needed for MRAM technology).
 In this mode, the DDR3 product can act like a persistent (non-volatile) DRAM and require no refresh, while the DDR4 product has self-refresh mode under idle state conditions.
 The DDR4 compatible STT-MRAM devices, with a 1Gb density, began early sampling to customers in early August 2017.
 In June 2019, the 1Gb STT-MRAM entered pilot production.
-In 2020 GlobalFoundries started using their 12nm production platform for Everspins MRAM.
+In 2020 GlobalFoundries started using its 12nm production platform for Everspin's MRAM.
 The companies worked together since 2014, when GlobalFoundries produced 48nm MRAM products.

 nvNITRO Storage Accelerators

 Everspin developed nvNITRO products to address storage requirements that are typically being served by NVMe products.
 There are two different form factors, HHHL (PCIe Gen3 x8), and U.2.
 These devices can store up to 1GB in data today, with greater capacities planned as MRAM densities scale up over time. nvNITRO products can handle both NVMe 1.1 and block storage requirements.
 Because these products are built on MRAM, they do not require the battery backup of typical magnetic storage products in order to protect data in flight.
 Everspin officially launched the first version of the nvNITRO in August 2017, based on 256Mb ST-MRAM (1GB and 2GB capacities).
 Future versions will be based on the upcoming 1Gb ST-MRAM densities which recently began sampling to customers.
-SMART Modular Technologies has signed up as an nvNITRO technology partner and will sell nvNITRO storage accelerators under their brand name.
+SMART Modular Technologies has signed up as an nvNITRO technology partner and will sell nvNITRO storage accelerators under its brand name.